5.1 - Definition of objectives

 How to define a vision and transition objectives?

-The objectives the organisation's carbon footprint reduction objectives shall be established for a defined period (time horizon of the transition plan), and linked to a "starting" year (often the year of the current Bilan Carbone®).
-These objectives correspond to the level of ambition of the organisation in the face of climate change.
+The objectives of the organisation's carbon footprint reduction shall be established for a defined period (time horizon of the Transition Plan), and linked to a "starting" year (often the year of the current Bilan Carbone®).
+These objectives correspond to the level of ambition of the organisation regarding climate change.
+At this stage, the organisation shall:

 Depending on the maturity level of the assessment, the definition of objectives varies: